 From 2007 to 2014 Ash Devine traveled internationally with activist Patch Adams, M.D. to perform in medical facilities, orphanages, social service centers, and nursing homes.
 Inspired by Patch and the Gesundheit!
 Institute, Ash designs and facilitates therapeutic Interactive Music Programs in retirement communities, homes for disabled persons, and other care settings.

 In 2015 Ash Devine starred as the legendary Maybelle Carter and musically directed the play Esley: The Life and Music of Leslie Riddle.
 From 2016-2018 Ash Devine studied Appalachian traditional folk songs from the Western, NC area with Smithsonian Folkways Award winning ballad singer Sheila Kay Adams.
-In 2018, Devine was invited to join a group of WNC Appalachian song carriers to perform at the Library of Congress at the American Folk Life Center in Washington, DC.
+In 2018, Devine accompanied a group of WNC Appalachian song carriers to perform at the Library of Congress at the American Folk Life Center in Washington, DC.

-In 2017, Devine received a graduate certificate in Gerontology from Appalachian state University, with aim to deepen her ability to provide meaningful music programming for older adults, and inter-generational groups.
-The adult day community folk choir designed and directed by Ash Devine, included 20 older adult participants with various levels of memory loss and dementia related conditions.
+In 2017, Devine received a graduate certificate in Gerontology from Appalachian State University, with aim to deepen her ability to provide meaningful music programming for older adults, and inter-generational groups.
+The adult day community folk choir designed and directed by Ash Devine, included over twenty older adult participants with various levels of memory loss and dementia related conditions.
+Devine has also developed a number of inter-generational programs, bringing together youth and older adults for community arts activities.
+One of those projects is Youth Clowns to Elders 2014, 2016, which sought to bring music, arts, and play to older adults living in the institutionalized setting.
 In addition to her concerts in folk venues, private events, and house concerts, Ash performs and teaches nationally in nursing homes, schools, homes for disabled, adult day care centers and community based events.

 Ash’s unique background and ability to connect with her audiences through story and sound makes her music deeply relatable and emotionally compelling for people of all ages.